franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

 - Add status complex status creation (like Whatsapp).
+  - Users could select the color of the background for statuses.
 - Rework messages list:
   - Add the whatsapp date tags in HTML in the normal chat and in the searching message UI.
   - Make it so every chat has days and days (model) has messages....